nilesh-patil/feasible-region/README.md

 The reference solver is also what records those traces, so the Python side ends up being both the checker for the Rust core and the thing that draws the figures.

+Section 07 of the site compares the implementations against each other: the bench harness (`python/feasible_region/bench.py`, plus an in-process Rust leg and a Node-driven WASM leg) times the same parity-gated walks on every engine and records one run to `bench/results.json`, which the section's two figures replay.

 ## running it

 Everything goes through [pixi](https://pixi.sh):